haneure/atelier/README.md

 ## Uploadthing
-Last, I'm using Uploadthing for the online file storage.
+And for the last service, I'm using Uploadthing for the online file storage.
-1. First, create an account at https://uploadthing.com/
+1. First, create an account at https://uploadthing.com
 2. Go to the dashboard and look at API Keys.
 3. Copy the value to your `.env` file
 ```